-The treatment, Mr. Bonsu received from the Council seems a bit harsh since his offense, this act of removing one chief from a board was neither grave nor disrespectful.
-All this could have been forgiven if the removal of the chief, Nana Agyenim Boateng was his only offense.
+The treatment, Mr Bonsu received from the Council seems a bit harsh since his offence, this act of removing one chief from a board was neither grave nor disrespectful.
+All this could have been forgiven if the removal of the chief, Nana Agyenim Boateng was his only offence.
 Some have described the actions of the Chiefs as unconstitutional.
 Lawyers and local government experts will debate this for a long time to come.
 It isn’t the point of this piece.

-I have no tears for Mr. Bonsu or government.
-I don’t think he was good for Kumasi.
+I have no tears for Mr Bonsu or government.
+I don’t think he was right for Kumasi.
 The city’s outlook didn’t change under him.
 It got filthier, noisier and chaotic.
 He and his government’s rash decision to demolish about five markets cost hundreds of jobs and caused all open spaces to be taken over by traders.
-His major addition to the city’s infrastructure, the Rattray Park is gaudy piece of useless space.
-I’d say good riddance if his resignation would yield the election of a mayor for Kumasi and other cities.
+His significant addition to the city’s infrastructure, the Rattray Park is the gaudy piece of useless space.
+I’d say good riddance if his resignation yielded the election of a mayor for Kumasi and other cities.

-No matter how one feels about Mr. Bonsu’s wasted time in Kumasi, one can’t help but wonder if the actions of the chief were helpful and useful.
-Kumasi is one of my favorite places on earth.
+No matter how one feels about Mr Bonsu’s wasted time in Kumasi, one can’t help but wonder if the actions of the chief were helpful and useful.
+Kumasi is one of my favourite places on earth.
 It was the place I had the most fun as a child.
 My heart flutters when I remember the long walks with my dad within the city.
 The Kumasi I remember from the 90s was a city with some semblance of order.
-It was clean and the sidewalks were free.
+It was clean, and the sidewalks were free.
 I remember the trees and shrubs.
 At the time, the name Garden City was appropriate because of Kumasi’s magnificent and lush greenery.
 The city was brisk and busy.
-It was natural to walk through the city without holding one’s nose.
+Walking through the city without holding one’s nose was natural.
 Kumasi no longer looks like this.

 Like all major cities in Ghana, Kumasi has been neglected by central government.
 Existing roads have been left to rot while new communities have no paved roads at all.
-Entire communities have sprang up without major drains or gutters.
+Entire communities have sprung up without significant drains or gutters.
 The city has no proper public transportation or waste management system.
-A lack of affordable housing has led to dormitory towns that do not have basic amenities or public services.
+A lack of affordable housing has led to dormitory towns that do not have essential amenities or public services.
 Unenforced building and sanitation laws have transformed old, well-planned areas into sprawling slums and new areas into shanty towns.
 Kumasi has become an eyesore.

 In a way, the state of the city is an indictment on the Chiefs as well.
-Let me be clear, the state of all towns and cities in Ghana is as much an indictment on Central Government as it is on the Chiefs who are custodians of all that the people own.
+The state of all towns and cities in Ghana is as much an indictment on Central Government as it is on the Chiefs who are custodians of all that the people own.
 The general excuse is that Chiefs no longer collect taxes.
 True.
-Central government takes all the money it can get from the people and it should result in improved lives.
+Central government takes all the money it can get from the people, and it should result in improved lives.

 But Chiefs have influence, connections, royalties and revenue from the sale of land.
 As trustees of all that the people own, their communities must benefit from royalties and revenue from sales of lands.
 There should be schools, roads, libraries and hospitals built by Chiefs where central government fails to deliver.